paspao/simple_rsa_encrypt/README.md

 # simple\_rsa\_encrypt

-This module provides access to RSA public-key encryption and to RSA private-encryption from OpenSSL.
+This module provides access to RSA public-key encryption and  private-key dencryption from OpenSSL.